Meromorphic vector fields with single-valued solutions on complex surfaces: Entire solutions

-If the two fixed points of the local monodromy are not the ones coming from~$E$ then the holonomy is one of the elements in~$\Gamma$ of order two that exchanges them.
-In this case the restriction of~$\Pi$ to~$E$ is locally a ramified cover of order two.

-The ramified cover~$\Pi|_{E}:E\to B$ of order two has~$r$ ramification points corresponding to the special fibers of the second type described.
-By the Riemann-Hurwitz formula, $\chi(E)=2\chi(B)-r$.
-Since these curves are both either rational or elliptic, there are three possibilities: \begin{itemize} \item $E$ and~$B$ are both elliptic, $r=0$; \item $E$ and~$B$ are both rational, $r=2$; \item $E$, is elliptic, $B$ is rational and~$r=4$. \end{itemize}
+Let~$\Sigma$ be the algebraic curve in~$S$ associated to the finite orbit~$\{0,\infty\}$ of~$\Gamma$ and consider the (possibly ramified) double cover~$\Pi|_\Sigma:\Sigma\to B$.
+Let~$F$ be a special fiber.
+The monodromy around~$F$ either fixes or exchanges the two branches of~$\Sigma$.
+In the first case, $\Pi|_\Sigma$ is a regular cover at the two points of~$\Sigma$ that intersect~$F$; in the second, $\Pi|_\Sigma$ is locally a ramified cover of order two (these special fibers are dicritical of multiplicity two).
+The double cover~$\Pi|_{\Sigma}:\Sigma\to B$ has~$r$ ramification points, which correspond to the second situation just described.
+By the Riemann-Hurwitz formula, $\chi(\Sigma)=2\chi(B)-r$.
+Since~$\Sigma$ and~$B$ are both either rational or elliptic, there are three possibilities: \begin{itemize} \item $\Sigma$ and~$B$ are both elliptic, $r=0$; \item $\Sigma$ and~$B$ are both rational, $r=2$; \item $\Sigma$ is elliptic, $B$ is rational and~$r=4$. \end{itemize}

-In the first case, there are no special fibers, for~$E$ has no singularities for its affine structure.
-The monodromy of~$\mathcal{F}$ is a representation in~$N(\mathbf{C}^*)$ of the fundamental group of~$E$ intersecting the class of~$\sigma$.
-But such abelian subgroups of~$N(\mathbf{C}^*)$ are finite.
+In the first case, there are no special fibers, for the affine structure of~$\Sigma$ has no singularities.
+The monodromy of~$\mathcal{F}$ is a representation in~$N(\mathbf{C}^*)$ of the fundamental group of~$\Sigma$ whose image intersects the coset~$\sigma\mathbf{C}^*$.
+However, such Abelian subgroups of~$N(\mathbf{C}^*)$ are finite, and need not be considered.

-The second case cannot arrive.
-The monodromy would be a representation of the fundamental group of~$\mathbf{C}\setminus\{0,p_1, \ldots, p_k \}$, where the image of small loops around~$0$ and~$\infty$ are in the class of~$\sigma$ and that of a small one around~$p_i$ is~$\kappa$ (assuming~$p_i$ give points of the first type, and~$0$ and~$\infty$ of the second one).
-Such groups are finite as well.
+In the second case, the monodromy would be a representation of the fundamental group of~$\mathbf{C}\setminus\{0,q_1, \ldots, q_k \}$, where (assuming~$q_i$ gives a fiber of the first type described, $0$ and~$\infty$ the two points of the second one) the monodromy of a loop around~$q_i$ is an element of finite order (depending on~$i$) of~$\mathbf{C}^*$ and the monodromies of loops around~$0$ and~$\infty$ are both in the coset~$\sigma\mathbf{C}^*$.
+Such groups are finite as well, and may be discarded in this situation.